 “IT WAS A BOLD MAN WHO FIRST ATE AN OYSTER!” - Jonathan Swift

-But was it a “bold man”, who ate the first oyster?
-Certainly it was not one in the times of Rome or in the time of Jonathan Swift, who is so often credited as the person to coin the famous and often cited expression.
+But was it a “bold man”?
+Certainly it was not one in the times of Rome or in the time of Jonathan Swift, who is so often credited as the person who coined this famous and often cited expression.
 No, it happened long before that.
 Most certainly, it happened in Africa.
-And our modern civilization can thank that “bold human” directly for our survival and existence.
+And our modern civilization can thank that “bold human” directly for our survival and existence today.

 “BEGINNING 195,000 YEARS AGO, the global climate entered a period of cold and dry conditions, that lasted for 70,000 years.
 In interior Africa, this shift triggered drought conditions so severe, that much of the continent would have become uninhabitable.
 Genetic studies of modern human DNA tell us, that at some point during this period, human populations plummeted from more than 10,000 breeding individuals to as few as 600.
 Homo Sapiens became a highly endangered species; we almost went extinct.
 This “population bottleneck” means, that all humans alive today are descended from this tiny group of survivors.
 The result: Our species has less genetic diversity than a single troupe of West African chimpanzees.”

 So there we were, 100,000 BC (give or take a few millennia) with our backs to the wall, facing extinction.
 A growing desert, expanding south pushed a new species to the brink.
 As few as 600 Homo Sapiens were left alive.
 But this tiny, surviving population was forced into their own salvation when they found themselves on the southernmost tip of Africa.
 For the first time, humans took up residence beside the sea.
 And now, for the first time, there were oysters to eat.